truongsinh/generator/readme.md

-Generator is an experimental implementation of generator functions ECMAScript as specified in in ECMA-262, 3rd edition, i.e. JavaScript that every browser understands.
+Generator is an experimental implementation of (pythonic) generator functions to be used in ECMAScript as specified in in ECMA-262, 3rd edition, i.e. JavaScript that every browser understands.

 #You never know what it'll yield you.